 - tizanidine (Zanaflex), which blocks the impulse that causes muscles to tighten

-Tricking the brain: Using a pressure stocking, wearing tight clothing, or tying a scarf around the affected area can trick the brain into experiencing the sensation of an MS hug as pressure rather than pain.
-Some people may find this helpful, but it will not work for everyone.
+Wearing tight clothing: Using a pressure stocking, wearing tight clothing, or tying a scarf around an affected area may trick a person’s brain into being more accepting of feelings of pressure.
+Some people may find this helpful, but it may not work for everyone.

-Applying heat: Pressing a warm compress or a hot water bottle with a cover on against the affected area can change the feeling of pain to one of warmth.
+Applying heat: Pressing a warm compress or a hot water bottle against the affected area may change the feeling of pain to one of warmth.

-Avoiding the triggers: MS symptoms often worsen when a person is stressed, tired, unwell, or experiencing changes of temperature.
-Being aware of these triggers may help a person prevent an MS hug.
+Avoiding triggers: MS symptoms often worsen when a person is stressed, tired, unwell, or experiencing changes in temperature.
+Being aware of these triggers and avoiding them may help a person prevent an MS hug.